aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 ## Overview

-Beacons use stable hashes of the plaintext values of encrypted fields to allow searches on client-side encrypted records and using truncation to provide some basic privacy protections.
+Beacons use stable hashes of plaintext values of encrypted fields to allow searches on client-side encrypted records using truncation to provide some basic privacy protections.

 ### Definitions